Sonic the Hedgehog 2 (Simon Wai prototype)

 - If Tails dies, he will come back on-screen still in his death sprite, and will spin in whatever direction Sonic is facing in as soon as he hits the ground.
 This is because Tails can't fly yet.

 - The full Blue Sphere game is unlocked when Sonic & Knuckles is locked on because both this and the Nick Arcade prototype use Sonic 1's serial number.

 - Genocide City and Death Egg, although empty, use the Emerald Hill palette.

 - Tails uses slightly different jumping and rolling sprites.

 - Sonic's sprites use the same palette as the final, but are Sonic 1 style.
-There are also unused spinning sprites in the ROM.

 - There is a bug where Sonic's pushing animations are used instead of his running animation.